usmansbk/blog-draft/markdowns/redux.md

 ## Store

-We've created our state tree, but there's nothing preventing us from doing something like this.
+We've created our state tree, but nothing prevents us from doing something like this.

 ```js
 state.todos = "Fire spitting Bugs";
 ```

-Every part of our app making use of the `todos` state will crash because it is no longer an `Array`.
+Now, every part of our app using the `todos` state will crash because it's no longer an `Array`.